DmitriySkibinsky/Algorithms-and-computation-methods/source/liner_matrix.md

 There are several methods to solve systems of linear equations:

-Graphical Method: Plotting each equation on a graph and finding the point(s) where they intersect.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Graphical Method: Plotting each equation on a graph and finding the point(s) where they intersect.
 Substitution Method: Solving one equation for one variable and substituting that expression into the other equation.
 Elimination Method: Adding or subtracting equations to eliminate one variable, making it easier to solve for the remaining variable.
 Matrix Methods: Using matrices and operations such as Gaussian elimination to systematically solve the system.

 ### Importance and Applications

-The ability to solve linear equations is crucial because it allows for the modeling and solving of many real-world problems.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;The ability to solve linear equations is crucial because it allows for the modeling and solving of many real-world problems.
 Applications range from calculating electrical circuits and optimizing production processes to financial modeling and predicting economic outcomes.

-Understanding and mastering these techniques provide a powerful toolset for solving a wide array of practical and theoretical problems.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Understanding and mastering these techniques provide a powerful toolset for solving a wide array of practical and theoretical problems.
 As systems of linear equations become larger and more complex, computational methods and software tools like MATLAB, Python, and R become essential for efficient and accurate solutions.

 ## Gaussian Elimination Method